Barça rejected two sponsors over 55 million dollars

 The ‘cryptoexchange’ company is one of the three largest in its sector and came to offer 70 million plus a bonus of 20% according to the performance of the first men’s soccer team.

-The offer even passed all the internal controls of the club, including that of the ‘compliance’ department, which is in charge of both internal and external regulatory compliance, but did not convince either the commercial or the board of directors because it is a sector controversial.
+The offer even passed all the internal controls of the club, including that of the ‘compliance’ department, which is responsible for both internal and external regulatory compliance, but did not convince either the commercial or the board of directors because it is a sector controversial.

 The reason for breaking the negotiations that Barça gave to the company, which participates in major events in the United States, was that it could get more money by sponsoring its shirt.